seyong92/phoneme-informed-transcription-blog/index.markdown

 ### Examples with Re-Onset Notes

 Note that re-onset notes are not detected well with mel-spectrogram, but well detected with PPG.
+The orange-colored box is where the model with mel-spectrogram cannot detect the onset.

 ![reonset_1](resources/example_plot/reonset/1.png){:style="display:block; margin:auto; width:80%; height:80%"}